linsomniac/spotify_to_ytmusic/README.md

 # Connection Stability

 Various retry functions were added to the backend to ensure that a faulty connection does not prevent songs from being transfered.

+# Ideas
+Look into creating a youtube to youtube version of this, which works off google takeout data (possibly create a script to backup youtube through github actions daily), and can restore data to a new youtube account.